-Which apps need the most access and what happens to the information being collected?
-Unsurprisingly, 52% of the apps tested have shared your information with third parties for targeted ads.
+Which apps need the most access and what happens to the information that is collected?
+Unsurprisingly, 52% of apps tested shared your information with third parties for targeted advertising.

-Apps that share most data with third parties
+Apps that share the most data with third parties

-It should come as no surprise that social media apps like Instagram, Facebook, and YouTube collect most of your information.
-However, it should be explained that in most cases you are happy to provide the services with your information.
+It should come as no surprise that social media apps like Instagram, Facebook and YouTube collect most of your information.
+However, it should be explained that in most cases you will be happy to provide the services with your information.
 Here’s a list of apps that share the most data.

 - Instagram (79% of personal data collected)

-- Uber Eats (50% of personal data collected)
+- Uber Eats (50% of collected personal data)

-- YouTube Music (43% of personal data collected)
+- YouTube Music (43% of collected personal data)

-“YouTube is not the worst when it comes to selling your information on.
-That price goes to Instagram, which shares a whopping 79% of your data with other companies.
-Includes everything from purchase information, personal data and browsing history.
-No wonder there’s so much promoted content on your feed.
+“YouTube isn’t the worst when it comes to selling your information on.
+That award goes to Instagram, which shares a whopping 79% of your data with other companies.
+Includes everything from purchase information, personal data, and browsing history.
+No wonder there is so much promoted content on your feed.